 Sheep farming has been crucial in the development of the New Zealand economy, and for 130 years was the most important agricultural industry.
 The image of New Zealand as a country full of sheep is well founded!
-In 1982 New Zealand’s sheep population peaked at 70 million, and while it is lower today (only seven sheep per person, compared with 22 at its highest), New Zealand is still the world’s largest exporter of lambs.
+In 1982 New Zealand’s sheep population peaked at 70 million, and while it is lower today (only five sheep per person, compared with 22 at its highest), New Zealand is still the world’s largest exporter of lambs.

 Around 220,000 tonnes of wool is shorn from New Zealand sheep each year.
 Shearers often work in gangs and travel from farm to farm.
 Improvements in technology have made the shearing process safer and faster, but it is still hard physical work.
 Shearing competitions are held in New Zealand to find the fastest shearer and New Zealand shearers are often international shearing champions.
 You can watch a sheep-shearing demonstration when you visit the Agrodome in Rotorua.

 The first milk-processing factories opened in the 1880s and the first milking machines were introduced in 1893.
 By 1920 there were 600 factories around New Zealand.
-Today our largest dairy company is Fonterra, a co-operative owned by 11,000 farmers, which supplies around 95% of New Zealand’s milk.Today New Zealand produces more than 100 types of dairy products, including whole milk, cream, butter, cheese, milk powder and buttermilk.
+Today our largest dairy company is Fonterra, a co-operative owned by 10,000 farmers, which supplies around 95% of New Zealand’s milk.
+New Zealand produces more than 100 types of dairy products, including whole milk, cream, butter, cheese, milk powder and buttermilk.

 The kiwifruit (also known as the Chinese gooseberry or just kiwi) is New Zealand’s largest horticultural export by value.
 It is mostly grown in the Bay of Plenty region, along with avocados, which thrive in the climate.
 For citrus, head to the Northland, Gisborne and Auckland regions, while grapes are grown to make wine around the country but particularly in Marlborough, Hawke’s Bay, Gisborne, Martinborough, Marlborough and Central Otago.
 Find New Zealand food and wine tours.

 Commercial fishing operates around New Zealand with mussel, oyster (including the famous Bluff oyster) and salmon farms around the country.

 Farmers spend a lot of time outdoors doing hard, physical work.
 Because farming is such a large part of New Zealand’s history, rural culture has informed New Zealand culture as a whole and a lot of depictions of the ‘typical’ New Zealander involve farming.
-For example New Zealanders are proud of their ‘number 8 wire’ mentality – meaning the ‘do-it-yourself’ tradition, and referring to a type of fencing wire used on farms that Kiwis will use to solve any problem.
+For example, New Zealanders are proud of their ‘number 8 wire’ mentality – meaning the ‘do-it-yourself’ tradition, and referring to a type of fencing wire used on farms that Kiwis will use to solve any problem.